-In September 2020, the Company (prior to the severe second wave of COVID-19) revised its strategy regarding certain international third-party engineering service providers by substituting them with Brazilbased specialists, anticipating severely restrictive global travel bans in a second wave.
-This pre-emptive change enabled the Company to successfully complete all field activities on time and on budget and to continue to execute engineering activities during the rest of 2020.
-The Company has made significant progress assembling its project team, aligning and defining scope requirements and the Project execution strategy.
-The Company has added several senior professionals as part of its project implementation team: including a Project Manager, a site General Manager and a senior Geotechnical Engineer.
-Key Project consultants include a mix of Brazilian and international engineers actively engaged on or off site, and currently includes GE21 Consultoria Mineral ("GE21"), MDGeo, APL Engenharia ("APL"), Primero Group Ltd. ("Primero"), SGS Canada Lakefield ("SGS") and SRK Consulting Inc. An average of 86 people worked at the Project site during the first four months of 2021, of which two personnel tested positive for COVID.
+In September 2020, the Company (prior to the severe second wave of COVID-19) revised its strategy regarding certain international third-party engineering service providers by substituting them with Brazil-based specialists, anticipating severely restrictive global travel bans in a second wave.
+This pre-emptive change enabled the Company to successfully complete all field activities on time and on budget and to continue to execute engineering activities.

+The Company has made significant progress in further strengthening its project team, aligning and defining scope requirements and the Project execution strategy.
+The Company has added several senior professionals as part of its project implementation team.
+Key Project consultants include a mix of Brazilian and international engineers actively engaged on or off site, and currently includes GE21 Consultoria Mineral ("GE21"), MDGeo, APL Engenharia ("APL"), Primero Group Ltd. ("Primero"), SGS Canada Lakefield ("SGS"), Metso-Outotec and SRK Consulting Inc. An average of 86 people worked at the Project site during the first four months of 2021, of which two personnel tested positive for COVID.
 They received prompt medical assistance and have fully recovered.

-The Company added to its team two senior project management engineers to lead the Project Management Office ("PMO"), their respective teams, a senior mineral processing engineer, and senior geotechnical geologists, all reporting to the Company's CEO, who also is the Company's chief technical officer and has been permanently based on the project since August 2020.
+The Company added two senior project management engineers to lead the Project Management Office ("PMO"), a senior mineral processing engineer, and senior geotechnical geologist, each reporting to the Company's CEO, who has primary responsibility for all technical workstreams and has been based full time at the Project since August 2020.
 This core team has been providing valuable oversight on project delivery, while interfacing with the Detailed Engineering team, construction contractors, equipment vendors and other stakeholders, aligning them to the Project objectives.
 The PMO has established standard management processes and strategies regarding project execution, contract management, project delivery and document controls.

-Primero and the Company are refining the strategy for the construction of the Production Plant, which will be based on the outcome of the final stage of a selection and bidding process for a Brazilian based construction and engineering company (the "Brazilian EPCM Firm") to partner with Primero on the engineering, procurement, construction, and management ("EPCM") for the Project, as described below (see Next Steps in Detailed Engineering and Pre-Construction Activities).
+Primero and the Company are refining the strategy for the construction of the Production Plant, which will be based on the outcome of the final stage of a selection and bidding process for a Brazilian based construction and engineering company, which is expected to be selected during the second quarter of 2021 (the "Brazilian EPCM Firm") to partner with Primero on the engineering, procurement, construction, and management ("EPCM") for the Project, as described below (see Next Steps in Detailed Engineering and Pre-Construction Activities).

-The Company continued to demonstrate the unique extent and high-purity quality of hard rock lithium mineralization at the Project and its commercial and market relevance by having significantly advanced its strategic goals on three fronts: short term production scheduled for 2022, the viability of a near-term production expansion contemplated for 2023, and the determination of the ultimate extent of mineral resources at the Project, all while maintaining its strategic leadership in ESG in the lithium supply chain.
+The Company continued to demonstrate the unique extent and high-purity quality of its hard rock lithium mineralization at the Project and its commercial and market relevance by having significantly advanced its strategic goals on three fronts: short term production scheduled for 2022, the viability of a near-term production expansion contemplated for 2023, and the determination of the ultimate extent of mineral resources at the Project, all while maintaining its strategic leadership in ESG in the lithium supply chain.